Zegocover/style-guide/languages/JavaScript/index.md

 <PrimaryPrice price={price} />
 ```

 This approach is preferred when it's not feasible to change the components you're importing.
-When a component fincally makes the transition to TS, any `/* @ts-ignore */` directives should be removed where this new TS component is referenced.
+When a component finally makes the transition to TS, any `/* @ts-ignore */` directives should be removed where this new TS component is referenced.

 ## Formatting and Syntax